Pang-dachu/code_judge/README.md

-# The place where Pandaㅊhu practices coding.
+# The place where Pandahu practices coding.

 ## 1) Baekjoon Judge.
 ## 2) Programmers.